AlbertKhomich/triple-peek/README.md

 1. Change `SPARQL_ENDPOINT` in `.env`.
 2. Replace the demo search catalog with one containing IRIs from your endpoint.
-3. Optionally add queries tailored to your dataset in `src/app/data/buttons/`.
+3. Optionally add custom query buttons in `src/app/data/buttons/`.
 4. Reset the search database and import the new catalog.

 To reset the existing search data: